mickaelsilva/chewBBACA_deprecated/allelecall/README.md

 `-o` prefix for the output files.
 ID for the allele call run

-`--cpu` Number of cpus to use (if greater than maximum cpus-2, uses cpus-2)
+`--cpu` Number of cpus to use

 `-v`,`--verbose`  verbose mode(optional).
 Provides more output of the run.

+`-b` Blastp full path(optional).
+In case of slurm system BLAST version being outdated it may be hard to use a different one, use this option using the full path of the blastp executable

 This will use by default, number of CPUs available minus 2 and can be called in a SLURM HPC by  srun